Leukocyte immunoglobulin-like receptors: Structure and Classification

 Most LILRs contain two or four Ig-like extracellular domains and a transmembrane region.
 Some can bind both classical (HLA-A, -B, -C) and non-classical (HLA-E, -F, -G) MHC class I molecules, while others show specificity for free heavy chains of MHC molecules.

+Regulation of Innate and Adaptive Immunity

+In Innate Immune Regulation, the LILRB's play a role as a switch which prevents tissue damage.
+The mechanism consists of: